SEA Blitz 2014

-Every step of the planning and executing process of getting humans to Mars will be discussed
+Every step of the planning and executing process of getting humans to Mars will again be discussed

-Now that Curiosity has safely landed in Gale Crater, Artemis continues her series of daily blogs in which a different aspect is featured each day.
+Now that Curiosity has safely landed in Gale Crater, Artemis continues her series of daily blogs in which a different aspect of Mars Exploration is featured in each blog.

 Topics such as: